awsdocs/aws-private-ca-user-guide/doc_source/vpc-endpoints.md

 ## Considerations for ACM Private CA VPC Endpoints<a name="vpc-endpoint-considerations"></a>

 Before you set up interface VPC endpoints for ACM Private CA, be aware of the following considerations:
-+ ACM Private CA may not support VPC endpoints in some Availability Zones\.
++ ACM Private CA might not support VPC endpoints in some Availability Zones\.
 When you create a VPC endpoint, first check support in the management console\.
 Unsupported Availability Zones are marked "Service not supported in this Availability Zone\."
 + VPC endpoints do not support cross\-Region requests\.
 Ensure that you create your endpoint in the same Region where you plan to issue your API calls to ACM Private CA\.
-+ VPC endpoints only support Amazon\-provided DNS through Amazon Route 53\.
++ VPC endpoints only support Amazon provided DNS through Amazon Route 53\.
 If you want to use your own DNS, you can use conditional DNS forwarding\.
 For more information, see [DHCP Options Sets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_DHCP_Options.html) in the *Amazon VPC User Guide*\.
 + The security group attached to the VPC endpoint must allow incoming connections on port 443 from the private subnet of the VPC\.
 + AWS Certificate Manager does not support VPC endpoints\.
 + FIPS endpoints \(and their Regions\) do not support VPC endpoints\.